loopwerk/loopwerk.io/content/articles/2025-10-21-async-django-why.md

 A client recently asked me a seemingly simple question:

-> "If we switch our Django backend to run on an ASGI server, will it get faster?"
+> If we switch our Django backend to run on an ASGI server, will it get faster?

 The short answer is no. The slightly longer answer is that switching the server from WSGI to ASGI does nothing on its own.
 To see any change, you have to start rewriting your views to be `async`, and even then, the benefits are marginal at best for 99% of web applications.
 For their specific workload, offloading heavy tasks to a background worker is a far simpler and more effective solution.